AlbinaGiliazova/HyperskillPythonProjects/README.md

 The next ticket is shown according to priority rules.
 The Django files that were not modified are not included here.

+**HyperJob**

+A website made with Django 2.2, SQLite database, Django ORM, HTML, CSS for providing a service to add and show resumes and vacancies.
+Only authenticated users can add texts with privileges if staff or not.
+The Django files that were not modified are not included here.

 **HyperNews**

 A website made with Django 2.2, HTML, CSS, JSON which can show to a user the news